An analysis of Wigner's friend in the framework of quantum mechanics based on the principle of typicality: Analysis of the Wigner-Deutsch collaboration based on the principle of typicality

-where the second and last equalities follow from \eqref{eq:ED-WignerFriend-all} and \eqref{eq:EDTE-MF0=00_MF1=11}, respectively.
-On the other hand, the final states of the observer $\mathcal{W}$ is unchanged after the measurement by the observer $\mathcal{D}$, as we saw above.
-But it is easy to see that, according to Definition~\ref{def:unchanged-apparatus}, the final states of the observer $\mathcal{F}$ is not unchanged after the measurement by the observer $\mathcal{D}$, where ``apparatus'' in Definition~\ref{def:unchanged-apparatus} should read ``observer''.
+where the second equality follows from \eqref{eq:ED-WignerFriend-all}, and the last equality follows from \eqref{eq:EDTE-MF0=00_MF1=11} and \eqref{eq:EDTE-k+=f1s2k0+k1}.
+On the other hand, the final states of the observer $\mathcal{W}$ are unchanged after the measurement by the observer $\mathcal{D}$, as we saw above.
+But it is easy to see that, according to Definition~\ref{def:unchanged-apparatus}, the final states of the observer $\mathcal{F}$ is not unchanged after the measurement by the observer $\mathcal{D}$.
+Here ``apparatus'' in Definition~\ref{def:unchanged-apparatus} should read ``observer''.
 Thus, it follows from Postulate~\ref{Recursive Use} and \eqref{eq:WDc-state-immafter-MD} that, in our world $\omega$, for each $n\in\N^+$ the state of the $n$th composite system $\mathcal{S}+\mathcal{F}+\mathcal{W}+\mathcal{D}$ immediately after the measurement $\mathcal{M}^\mathcal{W}$ is given by

 up to the normalization factor, where

 The vector \eqref{eq:WDc-Proj-virtual-state-Total-W} equals

 for every $n\in\N^+$, due to \eqref{eq:WDc-virtual-state-Total-W}.
 Hence, in our world $\omega$, for every $n\in\N^+$ the state of the composite system $\mathcal{S}+\mathcal{F}+\mathcal{W}$ immediately after the measurement $\mathcal{M}^\mathcal{W}$ is given by